cmugpi/cmugpi.github.io/topics/git/git-commands/index.md

 - `git add <files>` - add the listed files to the index
 - `git add -p` - interactively add "hunks" to the index.
-This examines all files tracked by the repository, detects the sections that have individually, and lets you add sections of files individually.
+This examines all files tracked by the repository, detects the sections that have been modified, and lets you add sections of files individually.
 - `git add -p <files>` - like git add -p, but only looks at the listed files.